While school years can be stressful even at the best of times, COVID-19 has served up more challenges than anyone could’ve predicted.

-For teachers, it has been a time of serious uncertainty, requiring quick thinking and perseverance as the entire student body shifted to online learning.
-While heading back to campus may be a welcome relief, it’s normal to feel a little unsettled.
+For teachers, it has been a time of serious uncertainty, requiring quick thinking and perseverance, particularly when the entire student body shifted to online learning.
+And while heading back to campus has come as a welcome relief to many, it’s still normal to feel a little unsettled.

 Not all heroes wear capes

 The pandemic has highlighted that our teachers deserve a serious pat on the back.
-As you transition back into a more regular teaching routine and work takes over, memories of the stress of the past few months may quickly fade.
-But before you’re deluged by a sea of papers that need marking, take a moment to acknowledge your victories during these trying times.
+So, take a moment to acknowledge your victories during these trying times.

 Own the appreciation: Celebrate what you and your peers achieved when dealing with an unprecedented situation.
 If parents express their gratitude to you, accept their thanks graciously, and remind yourself (and your colleagues) of what a world-class effort you all put in.

 Self-care: If the virus has taught us anything, it’s that taking care of ourselves is essential.
 Put aside five minutes at the start of each day to check-in with yourself, whether it’s chilling out with a pre-class coffee or taking a few deep breaths before the bell goes.